OragonEfreet/banjo/docs/2-build.md

 ### Log Checks {#opt_checks_log}

-This option ensures that when a check fails (as described in \ref bj_check), an error message is logged to the standard output.
+This option ensures that when a check fails (as described in bj_check), an error message is logged to the standard output.

 | Compiler    | Compiler Flags                       |
 |-------------|--------------------------------------|